cursim-wiki/cursim-wiki/content/index.md

 Welcome to my blog.

 I'm Akash Bagchi.
 A 23 year old software developer currently living and working in Tokyo, Japan.
 You're currently seeing what I would sometimes refer to as a blog, sometimes as a wiki, and mostly as my [**digital garden**.](https://jzhao.xyz/posts/networked-thought)I encourage anyone interested to start with [[changelog | the changelog]] and start exploring!
+(Or perhaps you'd like to search by the [Tag Index](https://cursim-wiki.github.io/cursim-wiki/tags/)?)

 ### Why?
 I've been a huge proponent of organized note-taking for the longest time, although I admit it's more because I'm an aesthete, than because I'm organized.